Parent and child hugging

 The way we talk to our children about natural disasters and other traumatic events can be a powerful tool to help them process and understand these incidents.
 This video introduces ways for parents and carers to manage media coverage of traumatic events, and suggests ideas for how to talk to children about their worries and fears.

-Talking to children about natural disasters, traumatic events, or worries about the future from Emerging Minds on Vimeo.
+Talking to children about natural disasters, traumatic events, or worries about the future from Emerging Minds.

 3. Supporting your Child Following a Natural Disaster